Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 The last point can be avoided using a model that can learn online using a reinforcement learning technique.

 #### Fraud analytical process
-There are many steps to take in analysing fraud data
+There are many steps to take in analysing fraud data.
 ![fraud_analytical_process](assets/fraud_analytical_process.png)
 Preprocessing is the longer and most important part because the performance of the resulting model depends entirely on how good the data it was trained on was.
-This part involves selecting the data to use in traing, clean them of inconsistent values or outliers, transform data to select the features we are interested in.
+This part involves selecting the data to use in training, clean them of inconsistent values or outliers, transform data to select the features we are interested in.
 Then we can build the model using the technique we selected and proceed to validate the resulting model by measuring its performance on known patterns and testing its ability to detect a new pattern.
 Charateristics to evaluate:
 - statistical accurancy and significance: need to make sure that it can generalize well and does not overfit the historical data
 - interpretability: can we tell why the model flag a certain transaction?
 It is important to understand the reason behind the model behaviour.
 Different models have different grades of interpretability